Time-Varying Gaussian Process Bandits with Unknown Prior: DISCUSSION

-The first term in our bound $|\mathcal{U}|B$ does not depend on time and as such its impact on the bound is negligible for sufficiently large $T$.
-As for most typically used kernel (RBF, Matern), the MIG $\gamma_T$ is at least logarithmic in $T$ \citep{srinivas2009gaussian}, the third term dominates the second term.
+As such for sufficiently large $T$, $t^\star$ will not depend on $T$ and as such $B_{t^\star}$ will also not depend on $T$ and the first term will get dominated by the remaining terms.
+As for most commonly used kernels, the MIG $\gamma_T$ is at least logarithmic in $T$ \citep{srinivas2009gaussian}, the third term dominates the second term.
 In case where prior is known, GP-UCB (and its time-varying variant) admits a regret bound of $R_T \le \mathcal{O}(\beta_T \sqrt{T \gamma_T^{p^\star}})$ \citep{srinivas2009gaussian, bogunovic2016time}.
 As such, our bound is $\sqrt{|U|}$ factor away and scales with $\gamma_T = \max_{p \in \mathcal{U}} \gamma_T^p$ instead of $\gamma^{p^\star}_T$.
+This is an artifact of the fact that PE-GP-UCB is doubly-optimistic and if one prior produces upper confidence bound that is always the highest among other priors, it will always be selected as $p_t$.
+As such, PE-GP-UCB cannot be used when priors differ only with respect to outputscale.
 However, in many applications, $\gamma^p_T$ will be the same for all priors $p \in \mathcal{U}$, for example, in the case where priors differ with respect to mean only, and then $\gamma_T = \gamma_T^{p^\star}$.
 Even if this is not the case, suffering regret scaling with $\gamma_T $ is still much better than the arbitrarily high regret we may suffer if we rely on the wrong prior, which might happen if the prior is chosen by an alternative method without a correctness guarantee.

+The scaling with the square root of the number of possible priors $\sqrt{|U|}$ can be problematic when $|U|$ is large, but this rate is actually better than for Regret Balancing \citep{pacchiano2020regret, abbasi2020regret}, where the time-dependent part of bound grows linearly with number of possible models.
+In general, linear dependence on the number of base algorithms is common among Master Algorithms literature, where, for example, the celebrated CORRAL algorithm \citep{agarwal2017corralling} also achieves at least linear scaling.
+As such, we believe the square root scaling $\sqrt{|U|}$ is relatively favourable, when compared to algorithms solving similar problems.

+Our bound can be applied to different types of kernels, given that their MIG is known.
+For concreteness, we now plug the expression from \citep{bogunovic2016time} for MIG of two commonly used time-varying kernels.